vechain/grant-program/applications/Provide-vechain.md

 [Privacy](https://docs.provide.services/privacy) - General purpose ZK api, used as a subcomponent to Axiom.
 Can be used on a standalone basis for zk proof creation and verificatoin.

 We are interested to participate in the VeChain ecosystem because we feel VeChain's core enterprise user group would take interest in our connectors to SAP and ServiceNow.
-The Provide wallet-as-a-service offering with the Vault and Nchain APIs enable rapid blockchain integration that native embeds inside of enterprise apps.
+The Provide wallet-as-a-service offering with the Vault and Nchain APIs enable rapid blockchain integration that native embeds inside of enterprise apps - and we consider this a highly attractive for F500s and other SMB business users.

 The Axiom API also helps address many data privacy and precision problems that can occur either on or off chain.
 The Axiom zk-proofs of certain business processes could also be considered oraclized data inputs for real world assets like ERP invoices and AR/AP balances.
+Axiom also broadens ZK from a blockchain privacy/scaling technique into a general purpose integration pattern - forging a new frontier in cross-company workflows in domains like suppy chain, ESG, finance, and more.

 These offerings altogether can help grow VeChain's ecosystem of enterprise users.
 Shuttle as a ZK low/no-code tool may also later prove a valuable complement to Vorj.app for enterprise developers.